snowdrop/snowdrop-cloud-devex/README.md

 The prototype developed within this projects aims to resolve the following user's stories.

-"As a user, I want to install a pod running my runtime Java Application (Spring Boot, Vert.x, Thorntail), where I can instruct the devtool (= odo) to start or stop a command such as "compile", "run java", ..." within the pod"
+"As a user, I want to install a pod running my runtime Java Application (Spring Boot, Vert.x, Swarm), where I can instruct the tool to start or stop a command such as "compile", "run java", ..." within the pod"

 "As a user, I want to customize the application deployed using a MANIFEST yaml file where I can specify, the name of the application, s2i image to be used, maven tool, port of the service, cpu, memory, ...."

-"As a user, I would like to know according to the OpenShift platform, which version of the template and which resources are processed when it will be installed/deployed"
+"As a user, I would like to know according to the OpenShift platform, which version of the template/builder and which resources are processed when it will be installed/deployed"

 List of technical features implemented are :